wavefrontHQ/wavefront-operator-for-kubernetes/docs/openshift-operator.md

 4. Set `spec.token` to Wavefront API token and `spec.url` to Wavefront URL.
 5. Click on create.

-**Note**:- Refer this [document](https://docs.wavefront.com/proxies_configuring.html#general-proxy-properties-and-examples) for more details on proxy configuration properties.

 ## Configuring Wavefront Proxy Preprocessor Rules
+Preprocessor rules allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.
+Refer this [document](https://docs.wavefront.com/proxies_preprocessor_rules.html#rule-configuration-file) for more details on preprocessor rules.
+Below are the steps to create configMap with preprocessor rules:

 1. Create a configMap under the project where the operator is deployed.